What Is the Right of First Refusal?

 Exercising Your Right – the Next Steps

-If you want to buy the freehold using your right of first refusal, you will need to send a Residents’ Notice of Acceptance to your landlord within two months of the date of the Section 5 Notice, or you will be legally deemed to have passed on the chance to buy the freehold and your freeholder will be perfectly free to sell to another party if they wish.
+If you want to buy the freehold using your right of first refusal, you will need to send a Residents’ Notice of Acceptance to your landlord within two months of the date of the Section 5 Notice.
+If you fail to do so, you will be legally deemed to have passed on the chance to buy the freehold.
+And that means your freeholder will be perfectly free to sell to another party if they wish.

 Leaseholders can’t directly challenge the freeholder’s valuation price.